autowarefoundation/autoware/perception/autoware_cluster_merger/README.md

-# cluster merger
+# autoware cluster merger

 ## Purpose

-cluster_merger is a package for merging pointcloud clusters as detected objects with feature type.
+autoware_cluster_merger is a package for merging pointcloud clusters as detected objects with feature type.

 ## Inner-working / Algorithms